-The loss of the Aghia Eirini to Britain proved to be a gift for the economy of Achill thanks to the entrepreneurship of Achill Sound merchant, W. J. Sweeney who acquired the salvage rights, erecting a derrick and winch for the recovery operation, which can still be seen to this day.
+The loss of the Aghia Eirini to Britain proved to be a gift for the economy of Achill thanks to the entrepreneurship of Achill Sound merchant, W. J. Sweeney who acquired the salvage rights, erecting a derrick and winch for the recovery operation, which can still be seen over 80 years later.
 The Sweeney family are still in business operating successful hardware and grocery stores at Achill Sound.

 Otto Kretschmer sank 44 ships before his capture by the Royal Navy in March 1941.
 After the war he served in the German Federal Navy, from which he retired in 1970 with the rank of Flottillenadmiral (flotilla admiral).

-Robert Mackay Sutherland (27) was Second Radio Officer on the S.S.
+Robert Mackay Sutherland (27) was the Second Radio Officer on the S.S.
 Serbino, a British cargo steamer en route from Mombassa and Freetown for Liverpool carrying a general cargo when she was torpedoed by U-82 and sunk on Tuesday, October 21, 1941, with the loss of 14 of her 65 crew.
 His remains were washed up on Dooyork and he is buried in Geesala cemetery.
 Like many radio operators, he was probably one of the last to leave the ship as he tried to radio for help.

 S.S.
 The Sultan